FormData

 application/octet-stream.

-- JSON conversion limitation:
+- JSON Conversion: The

 Summary

-- Supports mixed upload of text and files
+- Supports text and file uploads

-- Seamless integration with
+- Integrates natively with